Franco Zeffirelli: Opera

 Zeffirelli was a major director of opera productions from the 1950s in Italy and elsewhere in Europe as well as the United States.
 He began his career in the theatre as assistant to Luchino Visconti.
 Then he tried his hand at scenography.
 His first work as a director was buffo operas by Gioachino Rossini.
 He became a friend of Maria Callas and they worked together on a La traviata in Dallas, Texas, in 1958.
 Of particular note is his 1964 Royal Opera House production of Tosca with Maria Callas and Tito Gobbi.
 In the same year, he created Callas' last Norma at the Paris Opera.
+He also staged at the Vienna State Opera: Don Giovanni (1972), La Bohème (1963), and Carmen with Elena Obraztsova and Plácido Domingo in 1978.
 Zeffirelli also collaborated with Joan Sutherland, designing and directing her performances of Gaetano Donizetti's Lucia di Lammermoor in 1959.
 Over the years he created several productions for the Metropolitan Opera in New York, including La bohème, Tosca, Turandot and Don Giovanni.
 When the new Metropolitan Opera opened at Lincoln Center, he directed its first production, Samuel Barber's Antony and Cleopatra, starring Leontyne Price.